-In the '60s doctors believed that if a child with CP did not achieve sitting and standing balance by the age of eight they never would.
-I didn't But it was not for lack of trying.
+In the '60s, doctors believed that if a child with CP did not achieve sitting and standing balance by the age of eight, they never would.
+I didn't, but it was not for lack of trying.

-Every night my mom would sit behind me supporting me as I stood in front of her.
-I'm sure she was praying that when she let go of me I would stand on my own.
+Every night, my mom would sit behind me, supporting me as I stood in front of her.
+I'm sure she was praying that when she let go of me, I would stand on my own.
 It never happened.
-When Mom let go of me for a split second my body would wobble and she'd hurriedly catch me before I fell.
+When Mom let go of me for a split second, my body would wobble, and she'd hurriedly catch me before I fell.
 My friends with CP achieved balance.
-I wanted to walk with crutches too.
+I wanted to walk with crutches, too.
 I wondered what was wrong with my brain.
 Why was it so messed up?

-In PT they tried to teach me how to fall safely.
+In PT, they tried to teach me how to fall safely.
 Mastering how to fall safely was a part of learning how to walk with crutches.

-I have trust issues from incidents that happened long before I moved into this house.
+I have trust issues from incidents long before I moved into this house.
 It takes me a long time to trust someone caring for me.
 I know that I need to have faith and trust that they know what they are doing.
 Trust does not come automatically.
 Mutual trust between a staff member and their client is built over time.

 My CP...